The finance function is set to be transformed by automation and artificial intelligence (AI) over the coming years.

-Finance automation software is technology that uses machine learning and artificial intelligence.
+Finance automation software is technology that sometimes uses machine learning and artificial intelligence.
 It is used for financial analysis, payroll administration, invoicing, collections action, and financial statement preparation.
-The leading benefit of using such automated software is that it reduces the need for human intervention for these financial activities.
+The leading benefit of using such software is that it removes unnecessary human intervention.

 Finance industry professionals have long used standalone accounting software.
-In the past, traditional accounting software was typically purchased from a physical store, delivered as a physical product like a CD, and downloaded onto one device at your home or office.
+In the past, traditional accounting software was typically purchased from a physical store, delivered as a physical product, and installed onto a physical device.

-Even though stand-alone accounting software is still available, it is not the most reliable version of the product, and as cloud computing grows globally and the need for remote working increases, stand-alone accounting systems feel slow, less flexible, and obsolete.
+Even though standalone accounting software solutions are still available, it is not the most reliable method to use, as Cloud computing grows globally and hybrid working finance teams become more prevalent.
+In comparison, these standalone systems feel slow, less flexible, and are perhaps obsolete.

-With the implementation of a cloud accounting software solution, CFOs can increase the flexibility, productivity, and security of their finance teams within an industry that is competitive and constantly changing.
+With the implementation of a Cloud-based accounting solution, CFOs can increase the flexibility and security of their finance teams (within a sector that constantly fluctuates).

 How will automation affect finance?

-Accounting and expense management are just a few of the core financial processes CFOs can automate to save time and boost productivity within the finance team.
-As well as ensuring accurate and consistent financial records, this also helps with compliance and making your business more agile.
+Accounting and expense management are just a couple of the core financial processes that can be automated to save time and boost productivity within the finance team.
+As well as helping with keeping accurate financial records, it also assists with maintaining compliance and making your business more agile.

-This will free up the finance team from having to manually maintain Excel spreadsheets so that they can focus on analysing and interpreting financial data and trends and helping the other parts of the company to create efficiencies and grow their business.
+Additionally, the finance team don’t have to manually maintain spreadsheets.
+They can instead focus on analysing financial data and trends, helping other parts of the business to be efficient, and pursuing growth.

-Today, finance teams can focus on value-add activities thanks to invoice automation.
 Using invoice automation, most of a company's invoices can be processed automatically.
 In the past, this was also true for invoices received through Electronic Data Interchanges (EDI).
-The amount of automation also increased for invoices with purchase order numbers (PO), since the purchase order included all the necessary details about the invoice.
-Therefore, it was sufficient to get the purchase order to process the invoice.
+The amount of automation also increased for invoices with purchase order (PO) numbers, since the POs included all the necessary details about the invoice.
+Therefore, it was sufficient to get the PO to process the invoice.

-Reconciliation of accounts is another low-skill manual task for finance teams that takes up time.
-Any human errors made in the process, however, might cause significant disruption to businesses.
+Reconciliation of accounts is another manual task for finance teams that takes up a lot of their time.
+Any human errors made in this process might cause significant business disruption.

-- Instant access to ERP systems to extract the relevant information
+- Instantly access ERP systems to extract the relevant information

 - Verify balances between bank statements and general ledgers